-Other observations concerning interlocutors
+Other observations concerning interlocutors:

 - 1. Some interlocutors needed to prepare more for the examination and have a clear idea of how the exam was organised and what the questions were before they started. - 2.
 There were instances where the interlocutor turned off the recording equipment during the test.
 This must not happen.
 The equipment must continue to record throughout the entire test, even during the preparation time for Part 2. - 3.
 Candidates are to be recorded once only.
-The only exception to this requirement is when the recording is subsequently found to be faulty or of poor quality. - 4.
+The only exception to this requirement is when the recording is subsequently found to be faulty or of poor quality.
+A letter explaining the reasons why a second recording needed to be made must also be sent to the examination board. - 4.
+At the start of the examination the interlocutor (not the candidate) must repeat the candidate's name and number for clarity. - 5.
 Some interlocutors invented their own questions and/or commented on candidates answers.
 In such instances, this was to the detriment of the candidate.
-Interlocutors are required to adhere strictly to the questions on the card, in the order in which they appear. - 5.
-Some interlocutors used a limited number of frames and they are requested to use all the frames provided. - 6.
-Some interlocutors used words of encouragement such as 'that's good' and 'that's very interesting'.
-These should be avoided as they may mislead the candidates about their performance. - 7.
+Interlocutors are required to adhere strictly to the questions on the card, in the order in which they appear. - 6.
+Some interlocutors used a limited number of frames and they are requested to use all the frames provided. - 7.
 Some interlocutors did not give candidates' time to formulate their response to a question or paraphrased the questions before they were asked to do so by the candidate.
 On occasion, interlocutors provided vocabulary or even ideas when candidates faltered, not allowing time for candidates to overcome difficulty independently. - 8.
 Some interlocutors gave more than a minute's preparation time.
 For reasons of fairness, all candidates should be given the same amount of preparation time. - 9.
 Interlocutors needed to listen to what the candidates were saying to avoid irrelevant or repetitive questions from being asked. - 10.
 Interlocutors needed to check whether a suitable recording of the candidate had been obtained before dispatching the tape for assessment.
-On occasion, blank discs, partial recordings or recordings at the wrong speed were sent for assessment.
+On occasion, blank discs, partial recordings or recordings at the wrong speed were sent for assessment. - 11.
+Interlocutors must complete the candidate cover sheets appropriately and send them off with the recordings.